-Students interested in careers both in the United States and Abroad where financial, industry, marketing, or public sector analyses are important are encouraged to pursue a BS in Business Administration.
-This program provides students with a comprehensive view of the inner workings of corporations, as well as the complex legal and strategic environments in which they function.
-Students enrich core study in accounting, finance, management, and marketing through the selection of advanced electives.
+We encourage students interested in careers both in the United States and globally where financial, industry, marketing, or public sector analyses are important to pursue a BS in Business Administration.
+This program provides students with a comprehensive view of firms' inner workings, as well as the complex legal and strategic environments in which they function.
+Students enrich core study in accounting, business history, ethics, human resources, finance, management, marketing, and organizational behavior through the selection of electives in consultation with business faculty advisors.